 9.6.42.8 Privacy Beacon Solicit Request frame format

-The Privacy Beacon Solicit Request frame is transmitted as non-protected management frame to the broadcast address.
+The Privacy Beacon Solicit Request frame is transmitted as non-protected Management frame to the broadcast address.
 The frame solicits unprotected Privacy Beacon frame transmissions as a response to the frame as described in 10.71.8.1 (BPE AP MLD Discovery).

 9.6.42.9 AID Assignment frame format

-The AID Assignment frame is transmitted as a protected management frame by a CPE AP.
+The AID Assignment frame is transmitted as a protected Management frame by a CPE AP.
 The frame assigns AID values to the receiving CPE STA for the coming epochs.

 10.71.8.3 Group addressed frames anonymization

-To improve the BPE AP privacy, the BPE AP shall use GTK to encrypt the payload of the group management frames.
+To improve the BPE AP privacy, the BPE AP shall use GTK to encrypt the payload of the group addressed Management frames.

 TGbi Editor: Instruction: Modify 10.71.4 as shown below

 10.71.4 Establishing BPE frame anonymization parameter sets

 KDF-Hash-Length is the key derivation function as defined in 12.7.1.6.2 (Key derivation